Katherine Johnson, NASA Mathematician And An Inspiration For 'Hidden Figures,' Dies

 And she never stopped going, using her extraordinary computing skills to move up the NASA chain.
 She hand-computed the trajectory of the first manned launch and continued to be important to the astronauts.

-Before John Glenn flew Friendship 7 in 1962, becoming the first American to orbit Earth, he asked her to double-check the math of the "new electronic" computations.
+Before John Glenn flew Friendship 7 in 1962, becoming the first American to orbit Earth, he asked Johnson to double-check the math of the "new electronic" computations.
 "But when he got ready to go, he said, 'Call her.
-And if she says the computer is right, I'll take it,'" she recalled.
+And if she says the computer is right, I'll take it,' " she recalled.

 Margot Lee Shetterly wrote the book Hidden Figures and said that Glenn considered Johnson's calculations part of his preflight checklist.
 "So the astronaut who became a hero looked to this black woman in the still-segregated South at the time as one of the key parts of making sure his mission would be a success," she told NPR in 2016.